Parallel-NetCDF/PnetCDF/sneak_peek.md

     burst buffers for each user write request.

 * New Limitations
+  + For creating new files, the NetCDF-4 driver in PnetCDF supports only the classic model I/O operations.
+Advanced NetCDF-4 features, such as chunking, compression, etc. are not supported.
+This is due to the unavailability of the APIs for those operations.
+  + The burst buffering driver does not support NetCDF-4 file formats.
   + Due to a bug in HDF5 1.10.2 that fails zero-length write requests to record variables in the collective mode, PnetCDF is not able to support such requests when NetCDF-4 feature is enabled.
 New HDF5 releases are expected to contain the fix.
+See discussion in https://github.com/NCAR/ParallelIO/pull/1304

 * Update configure options
   + Enable NetCDF-4 support.
     - `--enable-netcdf4`: enable NetCDF4 format classic mode support
-    - `--with-hdf5=/path/to/hdf5`: set HDF5 install path
+    - `--with-hdf5=/path/to/hdf5`: path to HDF5 library installation
-    - `--with-netcdf4=/path/to/netcdf-4`: set NetCDF install path
+    - `--with-netcdf4=/path/to/netcdf-4`: path to NetCDF-4 library installation
+    - `--enable-thread-safe`: enable per-file thread-safe support
+    - `--with-pthread`: path to the pthread library installation

 * New constants
   + none